 Profiling vs. debugging

 There are several ways that you can make sure that your app works the way you expect.
 You're probably already familiar with debugging, which involves finding errors in your code that affect the correct execution of your app.
 These errors might be syntax errors, memory allocation errors, and so on.
 You can use debugging tools that are included in the Momentics IDE to help you debug your apps.
-To learn about these tools, see the Cascades documentation and core documentation on debugging.
+To learn about these tools, see the Testing and debugging documentation.

 Profiling is a bit different.
 Profiling tools let you examine the overall performance of your apps, without following the code one line at a time.
 A debugger helps you find errors in your code, while a profiler helps you identify areas that could run more efficiently.
 This lets you find critical bottlenecks that might be slowing down your app and preventing you from reaching that ideal user experience that you're looking for.